 So far, so good.
 But how does the Speak 810 perform in practice?
 Does it live up to its promises for crystal-clear call quality and enhanced collaboration?

 The short answer is that yes, it does.
 The two-way on-call quality in a medium conference room proved itself fantastic.
-Also, it is straightforward and easy to pair and use.
+Also, it is straightforward to pair and use.

 Nevertheless, there are some things to be mindful of.
-For the most part, these are some general limitations inherent in all business speakerphones.
-Such as the poor sound quality when playing music or the unreliability of the Bluetooth connection in some cases.
+Mostly, these are some general limitations inherent in all business speakerphones, in some cases, such as the poor sound quality when playing music or the unreliability of the Bluetooth connection.

 At a Glance